-You don't have to focus just on location, though.
-You could aim to write a study abroad blog that covers how you can do the same if you struggle with anxiety or depression; you could write a humorous blog about how not to study abroad, you could share how to stay safe when studying abroad, or you could aim to be the biggest resource on what it's really like to study abroad.
+You don't have to focus just on the location, though.
+You could aim to write a study abroad blog that covers how you can do the same if you struggle with anxiety or depression.
+You could write a humorous blog about how not to study abroad, or you could share how to stay safe when studying abroad, or you could aim to be the biggest resource on what it's really like to study abroad.
 The possibilities are endless.

 One of the easiest ways to build an audience that keeps coming back for more is to keep posting regularly!
 If you publish a blog post every Tuesday and Friday, people will know when to visit your site to catch up with your latest adventures.
 If you were to post every day for a week and then not post again for a month, you'll end up confusing your readers.

 You'll want your audience to trust your opinion, so don't be afraid to show the negative sides of study abroad.
 Write about how scared you are, or how you're struggling to make friends, or how you're homesick, and you'll be surprised to see how many people relate to your feelings.
 Being honest makes you more human to your readers, especially if they've experienced the same things you're going through.